derekwaters/kafka-webhook-hmac-source/README.md

-# Example Python REST server (FastAPI) with Kafka events
+# Example Python REST server (Flask) with Kafka events

-This repository contains a FastAPI-based REST server with:
+This repository contains a Flask-based REST server with:
 - A small in-memory store for items
 - Kafka event producer library for publishing events to Kafka topics
 - Comprehensive test suite with mocked Kafka integration